madisonmedeiros/madisonmedeiros/README.md

 ---

 ## 🏅 Outside the lab
-Before bioinformatics, I was a Division I athlete at Merrimack College — which taught me more about discipline and performing under pressure more than anything else.
+During undergrad, I was part of the varsity softball team at Merrimack College, where I learned valuable skills like time management and leadership.

-When I'm not coding I'm playing video games or spending time with my wife, our dog, and our cat. 🐾
+When I'm not coding, I'm playing video games or spending time with my wife, our dog, Nova, and our cat, Simmy! 🐾

 ---